scriptituk/xfade-easing/README.md

     1. point the shebang path to a bash4 location (defaults to MacPorts install)
     2. this script requires Bash 4 (2009), ffmpeg, ffprobe, gawk, gsed, seq also gnuplot for plots, gifsicle for transparent animated gifs
-    3. use ffmpeg option -filter_complex_threads 1 (slower!) because xfade expression vars used by st() & ld() are shared across slices, therefore not thread-safe (the custom ffmpeg build works without -filter_complex_threads 1)
+    3. use ffmpeg option -filter_complex_threads 1 (slower) because xfade expression vars used by st() & ld() are shared across slices, therefore not thread-safe (the custom ffmpeg build works without -filter_complex_threads 1)
     4. CSS easings are supported in the custom ffmpeg build but not as custom expressions
     4. certain xfade transitions are not implemented as custom expressions because they perform aggregation (distance, hblur)
-    5. many GLSL transitions are also ported, some of which take customisation parameters to override defaults append parameters in parenthesis (see -X above)
+    5. many GLSL transitions are also ported, some of which take customisation parameters to override defaults append parameters in parenthesis (see -t option)
     6. certain GLSL transitions are only available in the custom ffmpeg build
-    7. many transitions do not lend themselves well to easing, others have easing built in easings that overshoot (back & elastic) may cause weird effects!
+    7. many transitions do not lend themselves well to easing, others have built-in easing easings that overshoot (back & elastic) may cause weird effects
 ```

 ### Generating expr code

 Expr code is generated using the `-x` option and customised with the `-s`,`-a`,`-f` options.